smatechnologies/opcon-advanced-training/docs/Multi Instance Exercise 1.md

 ### Objective

-To create a Multi Instance Schedule
+To create a **Multi Instance Schedule**

 ### Summary

-Create a multi instance scheudle called, **My First Multi Instance Schedule**, with two property sets containing a property called **TIME** with a unquie value in each set.
+Create a multi instance schedule called, **My First Multi Instance Schedule**, with two property sets containing a property called **TIME** with a unique value in each set.
 Then create a job to call this property.
 Then have multiple version of this schedule viewable in the Process screen.

 ### Instructions